peterwilli/hummingbot/README.md

 This is my independent fork that maintains the Emerald Fund, it contains some extensions to the regular HummingBot, namely for Injective.

-If you see anything good, you are free to take it, but I'm no longer sending PRs to the HummingBot project, as it becomes mentally too exhausting.
+If you see anything good, you are free to take it, but I'm no longer sending Injective-related PRs to the HummingBot project, as it becomes mentally too exhausting.

 ## What is the reason?